How long should the skin or eyes be flushed with water in the event of a chemical exposure?

 How do I know which antidote to have available for the chemicals in my workplace?

-It is a common misperception that antidotes are available for most chemical poisonings.
+Back to topIt is a common misperception that antidotes are available for most chemical poisonings.
 True antidotes are the exception rather than the rule.
-Three commonly recommended antidotes are the "universal antidote", activated charcoal, and milk.

 How do I know which first aid procedures to follow for chemicals used in my workplace?

-In order to know what first aid procedures to follow, it is essential that you know what chemicals are present in your workplace.
-Consult your chemical inventory and the First Aid Measures Section on the Material Safety Data Sheets (MSDSs).
+Back to topIn order to know what first aid procedures to follow, it is essential that you know what chemicals are present in your workplace.
+Consult your chemical inventory and the First-aid measures section on the safety data sheets (SDSs) for those products.
 Create a list of chemicals, their properties and their corresponding first aid requirements.
-Be sure that the emergency first aid providers in your workplace have the appropriate training and authority (if necessary) to deal with the types of chemicals used at your workplace.
+Be sure that the emergency first aid providers in your workplace have the appropriate training and authority (if necessary) to respond to the effects of chemicals used at your workplace.

-Finally, make sure your local hospital is aware of any chemicals on your site that may require special first aid procedures, antidotes or medical follow-up.
+Finally, make sure your local hospital is aware of any chemicals on your site that may require special first-aid procedures, antidotes, or medical follow-up.